 Open-circuit voltage

-The transient course of open-circuit voltage after a sudden formation of a RH gradient across the IEAP reveals two different processes with different time constants, as depicted in Figure 27.
+The transient course of open-circuit voltage after a sudden formation of a RH gradient across the IEAP reveals two different processes with different time constants, as depicted in Figure 28.
 Immediately after formation of humidity gradient, the voltage rises steeply and gains its peak or ‘knee’ after 100-500 s.
-After this, the voltage continues to increase further and achieves its final peak after as long as 2.2 h.
+After this, the open-circuit voltage continues to increase further and achieves its final peak after as long as 2.2 h.